SeoulTech/stream/main-page.md

 ## Contact
 contacts[at]seoultechsociety.org
-Got a question or intreted to sponsor, send an email
+Got a question or intrested to sponsor, send an email